 Suspension Front: Independent, coil spring

-Suspension Rear: Live axle, coil spring
+Suspension Rear: Live axle, leaf spring

 Bodyframe: chassis and separate body